alyelbindary/ZebrafishSegmentation/README.md

 The project data can be found within three different folders :
 - `raw_data` : contains the raw light-sheet scans and manual segmentations generated through the 3D Slicer software ;
 - `data` : contains the adapted data for the binary segmentation case ;
-- `multi_data` : contains the adapted data for the multi-class segmentation case ;
+- `multi_data` : contains the adapted data for the multi-class segmentation case.

+When cloning the repo, make sure to use `git-lfs` in order to properly load the files!
+More information about `git-lfs` can be found [here](https://github.com/epfl-nlp/cs-552-modern-nlp/blob/main/Exercises/tutorials.md).

 ## Report